Community Engagement Initiative with Adult Entertainers on Minneapolis Policy and Ordinance

 We have compiled a list of community resources across a spectrum of needs and desires that may be pertinent to those in the industry.
 Right click or [Cntrl] click to open in a new page.

-For questions or for more information about this project, please email SCresearchmpls@gmail.com.
+For questions or for more information about this initiative, please email SCresearchmpls@gmail.com.

 The research study "Workplace Perspectives on Erotic Dancing" was funded by the Minneapolis Health Department and the Women's Foundation of Minnesota.
 All research activities have approval from the University of Minnesota, Institutional Review Board.